 These web analytics cookies, provided by Google Inc., are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
-In addition, we use first-party cookies (such as the Google Analytics cookie) and third-party cookies (such as the Google DoubleClick cookie) together to inform, optimise and serve ads based on someone's past visits to our website and report how ad impressions, other uses of ad services and interactions with these ad impressions and ad services are related to visits to our site.
+In addition, we use first-party cookies (such as the Google Analytics cookie) and third-party cookies (such as the Google DoubleClick cookie) together to inform, optimize and serve ads based on someone's past visits to our website and report how ad impressions, other uses of ad services and interactions with these ad impressions and ad services are related to visits to our site.

 Adobe Analytics and Adobe Audience Manager

-These cookies, provided by Linkedin inc, allow serving users with relevant & targeted ads through the social network.
-Cookies collect usage and conversion type of information
+These cookies, provided by LinkedIn Inc, allow serving users with relevant & targeted ads through the social network.
+Cookies collect usage and conversion type of information.

 Inspectlet monitors site's visitors in real-time and relays this information back to the servers, where it's compiled and presented.
 Sensitive information obtained is anonymized and only a portion of visitors is tracked (sampled tracking).

 These cookies, provided by Facebook, are set when a visitor is logged in to or otherwise using their service.
 This allows a user to easily comment or share an article with their peers through the social network.
-They also help us measure and optimise the effectiveness of our online marketing campaigns and service you with advertisements that may be relevant to you and your interests.
+They also help us measure and optimize the effectiveness of our online marketing campaigns and service you with advertisements that may be relevant to you and your interests.